pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

 In this post, I will show how to work with [SQLite](https://www.sqlite.org), an embedded (in-process) database.
 I chose SQlite because it is easily available and does not require any set up.
-However, as is the case wiht JDBC, switching to a database server such as PostgreSQL or MySQL should be as simple as swapping out the connection string.
+However, as is the case with JDBC, switching to a database server such as PostgreSQL or MySQL should be as simple as swapping out the connection string.